Cregital/dishapages-wp/README.md

 3. Enter your Disha Pages URL and select an existing page and save the settings.
 4. Visit the page you selected to ensure everything is good.

+== Frequently Asked Questions ==

+= Do I have to be on Disha Pro to use the plugin =

+No. This works for both Basic and Pro Disha Pages.

-== Other Notes ==
+== Screenshots ==

-This plugin will load everything using an iframe on the page you selected and won't affect any other page of your website.
+1. Configure your Disha Pages settings.
+2. Your Disha Pages will be automatically shown on the page.

-== Upgrade Notice ==
+== Changelog ==

 = 1.0.0 =
 * Initial Commit